tcgilbert/rocket-sauce/README.md

     - handleFuel()
         - Becuase the rate at which a fuel object is generated is constant, the logic behind coding this was straight-forward
         - The function is called within the game-loop and if the condition is met, a fuel object is created
+        - Here I use the amount of frames that have gone by with the modulo operator
 ```javascript
 if (frame % fuelRate === 0) {
       fuelArray.unshift(new Fuel());